mrdav/Hangman-Game/README.md

 # Hangman-Game
 Guess the letters of the word.
 Make up to 6 wrong guesses to win.
+Written in Python.